 The inviting and satisfying crunch of raw cauliflower makes it an obvious choice to dunk into your favorite dip or add to a hearty salad.
-And, of course, cauliflower makes a perfect side dish whether it's simply steamed and sprinkled with a little olive oil, pepper, and garlic, or you get more creative in your preparation, as in the following recipe.
+And, of course, cauliflower makes a perfect side dish whether it's simply steamed and sprinkled with a little extra virgin olive oil, pepper, and garlic, or you get more creative in your preparation, as in the following recipe.
 (Get more heart-healthy recipes.)

 I also like to toss cauliflower into the blender along with up to a dozen other fruits and vegetables, add some coconut water, and mix all together for a refreshing and nutrient-packed drink.
 Regardless of how you do it, try to eat at least one daily serving of cruciferous vegetables and opt for organically grown cauliflower whenever possible.

 - ½ large onion, chopped finely

 In a large pan or pot, heat the olive oil over medium heat.
 Add the onion, and sauté until translucent.
 Add garlic and cook just until sizzling.
 Add the tomatoes, white wine and season with Celtic sea salt and freshly ground black pepper to taste.
 Add the cauliflower, and stir to mix.
 The liquid should just cover the cauliflower.
 If not, add a little water.
 Cook for 5 to 7 minutes until cauliflower is almost tender.
 Remove the cauliflower from the pot and place it on a warm serving dish.
 Turn the heat to high, and cook the tomato sauce mixture until thickened.
 Add the olives, parsley, and capers and cook another minute or two.
 Pour this mixture over the cauliflower, and mix, coating the cauliflower.
 Serve warm.